lucylow/Cash_Cow/$COW_dao/README.md

-# Basic DAO
+# Cash Cow DAO

-This sample project demonstrates a basic DAO ([Decentralized Autonomous Organization](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization)) that can be deployed to the [Internet Computer](https://github.com/dfinity/ic).
+ DAO

-## Overview
+([Decentralized Autonomous Organization](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization))
+that can be deployed to the [Internet Computer](https://github.com/dfinity/ic).
 A `basic_dao` can be initialized with a set of accounts: mappings from principal IDs to an amount of tokens.
 Account owners can query their account balance by calling `account_balance` and transfer tokens to other accounts by calling `transfer`.
 Anyone can call `list_accounts` to view all accounts.